 Diet and Acne

-Because most people with acne also suffer from oily skin, many health professionals and acne sufferers concluded that oily and fatty foods such as peanut butter and chocolate contribute to acne problems.
+Because most people with acne also have oily skin, many health professionals and people with acne concluded that oily and fatty foods such as peanut butter and chocolate contribute to acne problems.
 Test studies failed to show a clear correlation between rich foods with high fat or sugar content and the intensity of acne, according to Parker Magin of the University of Newcastle, New South Wales, Australia.
 Observations of non-Western cultures in both Paraguay and New Guinea found no cases of acne among populations living on a traditional diet, leading researchers to suspect that Western diets in general, not specific foods, may cause acne.

 Peanut Butter's Nutrients